mtzfactory/nango/docs/docs/add-sync.md

 ```

 => Use the `paging_header_link_rel` config parameter of Nango, here set to `next`

+## OAuth

+Nango leverages our sister project [Pizzly](https://github.com/NangoHQ/Pizzly) to handle authentication with OAuth APIs.

+Pizzly + Nango will let you:
+- Initiate OAuth user authentication flows from your frontend with the Pizzly frontend SDK
+- Let Nango automatically authenticate requests, using access tokens maintained fresh by Pizzly

+To leverage Pizzly in Nango, you only need to set the `PIZZLY_BASE_URL` environment variable in the `.env` file at the root of Nango's folder.

+Then, specify the `pizzly_connection_id` and `pizzly_provider_config_key` parameters in your [Sync config options](add-sync.md#sync-options).

+To use Pizzly, with or without Nango, start [here](https://github.com/NangoHQ/Pizzly).

 ## Log, debug & manually control Syncs